d12frosted/elpa-mirror/gnu/fontaine-readme.txt

-  Presets consist of a list of properties that govern the family, weight, and height of the faces `default', `fixed-pitch', `variable-pitch', `bold', and `italic'.
+  Presets consist of a list of properties that govern the family, weight, and height of the faces `default', `fixed-pitch', `fixed-pitch-serif', `variable-pitch', `bold', and `italic'.
 Each preset is identified by a user-defined symbol as the car of a property list.
 It looks like this (check the default value of `fontaine-presets' for how everything is pieced together):

   ┌────
   │ (regular
+  │  ;; I keep all properties for didactic purposes, but most can be │  ;; omitted.
-  │  :default-family "Hack"
+  │  :default-family "Monospace"
-  │  :default-weight normal
+  │  :default-weight regular
   │  :default-height 100
-  │  :fixed-pitch-family "Fira Code"
-  │  :fixed-pitch-weight nil ; falls back to :default-weight │  :fixed-pitch-height 1.0
+  │  :fixed-pitch-family nil ; falls back to :default-family │  :fixed-pitch-weight nil ; falls back to :default-weight │  :fixed-pitch-height 1.0
+  │  :fixed-pitch-serif-family nil ; falls back to :default-family │  :fixed-pitch-serif-weight nil ; falls back to :default-weight │  :fixed-pitch-serif-height 1.0
-  │  :variable-pitch-family "Noto Sans"
+  │  :variable-pitch-family "Sans"
-  │  :variable-pitch-weight normal
+  │  :variable-pitch-weight nil
   │  :variable-pitch-height 1.0
   │  :bold-family nil ; use whatever the underlying face has │  :bold-weight bold
-  │  :italic-family "Source Code Pro"
+  │  :italic-family nil
   │  :italic-slant italic
-  │  :line-spacing 1)
+  │  :line-spacing nil)
   └────

   The doc string of `fontaine-presets' explains all properties in detail